Southern Baptists pick president who worked for racial unity

 “We’re a family, and at times it seems like an incredibly dysfunctional family."
 Litton said after the results were announced.
 "But we love each other.”

-The measure also affirmed a 1995 resolution apologizing for the history of racism in a denomination that was founded in 1845 in support of slavery, and which apologized for “condoning and/or perpetuating individual and systemic racism in our lifetime.”
+The measure also affirmed a 1995 resolution apologizing for the history of racism in a denomination that was founded in 1845 in support of slavery and for “condoning and/or perpetuating individual and systemic racism in our lifetime.”

 One white delegate urged the convention to denounce critical race theory by name, saying it held him “guilty because of the melanin content of my skin.”
-But another argued that the convention shouldn't be swayed by a political movement that has already seen some state legislatures ban the teaching of CRT.
+But another argued that the convention shouldn't be swayed by a political movement that has already seen some state legislatures ban teaching of the theory.

 “If some people in this room were as passionate about the gospel as they are about critical race theory, we would win this world to Christ,” said James Merritt, chairman of the resolutions committee and a former convention president.